The formation of a nuclear-spin dark state in silicon: Results

 The dark state can be understood in the following semiclassical picture.
 In thermal equilibrium, the average polarization along any direction of an ensemble of $N$ nuclear spins is approximately $\sqrt{N}$.
 Thus, the average imbalance in the transverse polarization between two dots with separate nuclear spin ensembles is also of order $\sqrt{N}$.
 During an LZ sweep, the quantum spin state of the electrons creates an effective magnetic field (the Knight field) that causes the difference of the transverse nuclear polarizations to rotate out of the $x$-$y$ plane and toward the $z$ direction.
+The reason for this behavior is the following.
+In brief, during an LZ sweep, the electronic spin state changes to the extent that a transverse difference field exists.
+If the electronic spin-state changes, the Knight field will acquire a transverse component.
+This transverse component will tend to rotate the nuclear polarizations from the $x$-$y$ plane to the $z$ axis.
+The transverse component of the Knight field has different signs for the two dots (see the Methods), so the difference in the transverse polarizations between the dots will be effectively rotated out of the plane.
 Thus, after about $\sqrt{N}$ LZ sweeps, the difference in the transverse polarization should vanish, leading to a scenario where $\dst=0$.
 In this ``dark state'', the transverse polarizations of the two dots are the same, and they undergo a synchronized precession around the external field.